Please call 020 7353 6802 or complete the form below:

 Lawrence has a keen interest in contentious immigration matters, and is experienced in cases involving human rights, deportation, EEA, asylum, deprivation of citizenship, PBS, and bail hearings.
 With a growing expertise in technical and complex issues, Lawrence has had notable success in deportation/cessation cases involving criminality, long residence cases with excess absences, and cases involving children (both in-country and entry clearance).
 Lawrence also has an excellent track record with cases involving dishonesty, including deprivation of citizenship, ETS/TOEIC, and sham marriages.

 Lawrence is highly experienced in judicial reviews and has secured permissions both on the papers and at permission hearings.
 He has been instructed on a number of urgent matters, some merely hours before permission hearings.
 He is also experienced with successfully drafting grounds to the High Court and the Court of Appeal.

-AA (Turkey) EWCA: permission granted by the Court of Appeal to consider the impact of delay by the SSHD in pursuing deportation on the public interest and also the impact on delay on the weight to be given to a person’s rehabilitation.
+AA (Turkey) EWCA: Permission granted by the Court of Appeal to consider the impact of delay by the SSHD in pursuing deportation on the public interest and also the impact on delay on the weight to be given to a person’s rehabilitation.
 Weeks before the substantive hearing, the SSHD conceded the case with costs.
 The matter has been remitted to the UT for fresh consideration of issues.